TRADING STOCKS IN ASIA

 Like nearly all other emerging market exchanges on this list, you probably won’t be able to trade stocks in Thailand through your usual brokerage account based in the US or Europe.
 You’ll need to set up an international brokerage account in Asia if you don’t have one already.

-Malaysia’s stock exchange has a market cap of around US$400 billion, which puts in the Bursa Malaysia in the category of a mid-size stock exchange.
+Malaysia’s stock exchange has a market cap of around US$400 billion, which puts Bursa Malaysia in the category of a mid-size stock exchange.

 HCMC Stock Exchange – Vietnam is home to two stock exchanges – the Ho Chi Minh City Stock Exchange (HOSE), and the Hanoi Stock Exchange (HSE).
 Each of them currently lists about 400 Vietnamese stocks.